jakubjanak2004/messenger-repo/ProgrammerDocumentation.md

 $messagesArr = [];
 $searchFilter = "";
 ```
+### Tokens

-These are the tokens used to secure the resubmitting problem
+These are the tokens used to secure the resubmitting problem.
 ```php
 $message_token = "";
 $search_token = "";
 ```
+### Log In check

 if user is not logged in he/she is reidrected to the index page,
-to secure that user has to be logged to access chats page
+to secure that user has to be logged to access chats page.
 ```php
 if (isset($_SESSION['email']) and isset($_SESSION['username'])) {
     $username = $_SESSION['username'];